anebz/ctci/Introduction/chapter1.md

 }
 ```

 2 branches and depth of 4, so O(2<sup>n</sup>).
 Being more precise, most of the nodes at the bottom of the call stack/tree, there is only one call.
-This single vs. double call makes a big difference, the runtime is actually closer to O(1.6<sup>n</sup>).
+This single vs. double call makes a big difference, the runtime is closer to O(1.6<sup>n</sup>).

 In general, if there are multiple recursive calls, the runtime is exponential.